yhl125/ETHFALCON/python-ref/README.md

 We provide an interface for key generation, signature and verification.

 ###### Key generation

 ```
-./sign_cli.py genkeys --version='falcon' # or falconrec or epervier
+./sign_cli.py genkeys --version='falcon' # or 'falconrec' or 'epervier'
 ```
 It creates two files `private_key.pem` and `public_key.pem` storing the private and public keys.
+It also prints the public key in Solidity format.

 ###### Signature
 ```
-./sign_cli.py sign --message="Example of message" --privkey=private_key.pem
+./sign_cli.py sign --message="Example of message" --privkey=private_key.pem --version='falcon' # or 'falconrec' or 'epervier'
 ```
+It create a signature file `sig` for the given  message and the private key.
+The signature is stored in hexadecimal format.
-It signs a message using a private key, and outputs the signature in hexadecimal format.
+It also prints the signature in Solidity format.

 ###### Verification
 ```
-./sign_cli.py verify --message="Example of message" --pubkey=public_key.pem --signature="394...000"
+./sign_cli.py verify --message="Example of message" --pubkey=public_key.pem --signature='sig'
 ```
 It outputs the validity of the signature with respect to a message and a public key given as input.
 The signature needs to be provided as a (large) string.

 ## Profiling